Installing Our Sink and Fresh Water System

 We drilled a small hole through the the countertop that the hose from the faucet runs through.
 Like with the cut for the sink, we sealed the edges of the hole with silicone caulk.
 After the caulk had cured, we ran the hose through the hole, and mounted the faucet to the top of the counter by screwing the floor flange into the countertop using four small brass flathead screws.

 For our water system we wanted to go with a non-electric manual pumping system.
 We didn’t want to add to the draw on our solar power system, and electric pumps are often very loud.
 Some van conversions use hand-operated pumps, but we wanted to be able to use both our hands for washing dishes.
 We chose a foot-operated Whale Systems Gusher Galley Pump for the water system in our van.
 The pump mounts into the van floor, and it can pump up to 15 gallons per minute.
 Because it’s manually operated we have a lot of control over how much water comes out.
+We have also allowed this pump to freeze with no ill effects, which is a great advantage.
 These pumps are designed for use in boats, but they are commonly used in van conversions and RVs.
 If you can’t find a good solution for something in your van build, we’d highly recommend looking into how it’s done on boats.
 We got a lot of great ideas from live-aboard boats.

 The pump is built into the toe kick of our cabinets.
 The pedal had to stick far enough out from the edge cabinet bottom that we would be able to pump it without obstruction.
 We created a cedar, removable cover that hides all of pump besides the foot pedal.
 If we ever need to pull the pump out to fix it or replace it, we will only have to remove this small cover plate rather than the whole toe kick.